TotallyRandomGus/personal_benchmark/README.md

 - You will need to setup a GitHub secret to be able to fetch your competitors' controllers:
   - [Create a new Personal Access Token](../../../../settings/tokens/new).
 Give it a name to remember what it is for and set its "Expiration" to the end of the tournament.
 You can always set it to "No expiration" or recreate a token when it expires to allow the automated scripts to continue working.
 Tick the "repo" scope box, click "Generate token" and copy the generated code to your clipboard
   - Go to the repo's [secrets settings](../../settings/secrets/actions/new) to create a new repository secret.
 Name it "REPO_TOKEN", paste in the Personal Access Token you just created and finally click the "Add secret" button.
+- You will also need to add three custom labels for the automation scripts:
+  - Go to the [generate labels action](../../actions/workflows/generate_labels.yml) page under the Actions tab.
+Click on "Run workflow" to create the needed labels.

 ### Metadata update